lleadbet/3tiercss/README.md

 ### Tier 1: Basscsss

 This layer, being the easiest, is simply the Basscss framework available for you to use.
-This framework provides a number of helping classes, so take a peek at the official site for more information: [Basscss](https://basscss.com/)
+This framework provides a number of helping classes, so take a look at the official site for more information: [Basscss](https://basscss.com/)

 This tier is meant as a start point to build off of, and given the exceptionally small size, high functionality, and ease of use, we felt it a good place to base our changes off of.